 Open to other offers

 FTI further said that while being in advance talks with an unnamed party, these discussions are not exclusive, and therefore, the Joint Liquidators will consider offers from any party who has the technical and financial ability to conclude a transaction in a short timescale.

-Whoever might have interest in pursuing this transaction, they better move quickly, as the liquidators are working to close the deal as soon as possible as liquidity position of both XEL and XER is tight.
+Whoever might have an interest in pursuing this transaction, they better move quickly, as the liquidators are working to close the deal as soon as possible as the liquidity position of both XEL and XER is tight.

 Providing the rationale behind the desire for a quick solution, the liquidators in December that based on the short term liquidity projections, additional funding will be required in January 2017.